Clinical Applications of Yoga Therapy for Integrated Care

 Clinical Applications of Yoga Therapy for Anxiety

-3 hours
+3 CEC

 This training focuses on yoga therapy-informed strategies for addressing the nervous system patterns underlying anxiety, including disrupted breathing, autonomic overactivation, and interoceptive sensitivity.
 Participants learn how to select and adapt movement, breathwork, sound, and meditation practices that reduce overwhelm without triggering panic or shutdown.